dvanderelst/GradStats/DataWrangling/ReadingData.md

     ##  9  709.
     ## 10  678.
     ## # … with 240 more rows
-    ## # ℹ Use `print(n = ...)` to see more rows

 ## Exercises

 ### Exercise 1

 - Read in the cars.txt file

 - Print the first lines of the data

 - Print the column names

 - Calculate the difference in mpg on the highway and the city, add this difference as a new variable to the data.

 ### Exercise 2